May all beings be in peace

 Is our physical world “the totality of reality” or is it only “part of the picture,” an illusion?
 Are we drawing the wrong conclusion because we are missing the bigger picture?
 And most importantly, how can we find out more about the big picture, what I call “the mystic's view?”

 This essay was inspired by the book, Pollyanna, which tells us about the “Just Be Glad Game.”
 This game encourages us to try to find something about everything to be glad about.
 In this way, we see the immediate effect of our thoughts and attitude.
 While it is obviously very helpful to be happy most of the time with things just the way they are, many of us want to make real changes to our lives.
 But to what degree do we actually control our own life?
 Read my point of view about “The Serenity Prayer” and why I think that an open, flowing, adventurous approach to life is the most rewarding.
-Learn how you can be flawlessly aerodynamic!
+Learn how you can be flawlessly aerodynamic and go through life without getting your feathers ruffled when you don't get what you want.
 When you mix the mystic's view - that God and creation are the same reality in different forms - with optimism, you have what I call mystical optimism.
-With it you can glow with the flow and dance with the divine in a way that will bring a richness to your life, no matter what shows up!
+With it, you can glow with the flow and dance with the divine in a way that will bring a deep richness to your life, no matter what shows up!

 In late 2005, I became aware of a man on California's death row named Stanley “Tookie” Williams.
 He was scheduled to be put to death in just a few weeks and there was an effort to prevent this.
 This is the story of my experience with the deep sorrow that arose within me when I learned that this reformed man had indeed been put to death.
 This experience was so profound that it changed my life in a very deep way.
 Perhaps you will be inspired by what I have to share about this.